why shop manta sleep

 Not only are you in an unfamiliar environment with all kinds of new sights and sounds, but you might also still be tempted to have a late-night YouTube binge (how does 4G still work out here?) before your slumber time.

-We aren’t judging, but if you want to rest well, this isn’t a great idea.
+We aren’t judging, but this isn't a great idea if you want to rest well.

-A great way to indulge in a cheeky scrolling session without the negative effects is to wear these blue-light-blocking glasses.
+Want to indulge in a cheeky scrolling session without the adverse effects?
+Then, wear one of the best blue-light-blocking glasses out there.

 These block the blue light that disrupts your body's release of melatonin, a hormone that tells your body when it’s time to go to sleep and when to get up.